About the project

-The space is designed to be as open as possible so it can host lectures, meetings, parties, and various other functions.
+The room is designed to be as open as possible so it can host lectures, meetings, parties, and various other functions.
 In addition, the office kitchen and model shop are also located in the same undivided space.
 These different uses of the space are sometimes in conflict when it comes to sound production.
-The relatively long space with its large concrete surfaces cause longer reverberation times, which decrease the audibility of sound and speech within the open floor plan.
-In other situations problems occur when multiple people are using the space for various functions, such as having a telephone conference on one end while others are using the kitchen on the opposite end.
+The relatively long space with its large concrete surfaces causes longer reverberation times, which decrease the audibility of sound and speech within the open floor plan.
+In other situations, problems occur when multiple people are using the space for various functions, such as having a telephone conference on one end while others are using the kitchen on the opposite end.

 Different usages need different acoustic qualities.
 Absorption alone would be not sufficient.
 In some scenarios, such as hosting a lecture or speaking event, shortening the reverberation time by using reflective surfaces with controlled angles can improve the audibility of the speaker for the audience.